Second Conditional

 - “If he spoke French, he would work in Paris.”
 (But he doesn’t speak French.)

-B. Unlikely or Dream Situations
+B. Imagined or Unlikely Future Situations

 Examples: